Capnconn/3D_Organizational_Chart/README.md

 Python uses a mysql.connector library to connect to MySQL databases.
 After a connection is made, a cursor is used to execute queries.
 The queries used to create the tables in the bayerdatabase (and to edit them) are parameterized.
 User-input values are added to the queries to add interactivity to the network.

 The database is created by hand.
 Executing bayerdb.py will create all of the necessary tables.
 Executing readcsv.py will populate all of the tables.

+If traceback errors occur, try to delete the database and rerun bayerdb.py and readcsv.py.

 CAUTION: MySQL results are returned as tuples!
 Special conversions are needed to manipulate them in Python: